Tensor networks and efficient descriptions of classical data: Introduction

-In quantum physics, the situation is quite different.
-A natural representation of quantum data in that fields is in terms of tensor networks, with a well-developed theory based on the entanglement~\cite{Eisert2010} and mutual information (MI)~\cite{Wolf2008}.
-Similar to how neural networks can capture the fraction of the phase space spanned by natural images and text, tensor networks arise as a natural way of representing low energy states of natural quantum systems~\cite{cirac2020matrix}.
-Although these states are tremendously complex, they span only a small corner of the exponentially large Hilbert space.
-Identifying this corner is crucial to develop numerical methods~\cite{Schollwock2011Density}, namely characterizing low energy states in terms of entanglement has allowed researchers to identify suitable variational quantum states.
-For instance, in one-dimension systems, it has been proven that the scaling of entanglement between a subsystem and the rest of the system should be matched by the entropy scaling of the TN states used; otherwise the TN approximation becomes numerically intractable~\cite{Schuch2008Entropy}.
-This can be explained in terms of the so-called area law for the entanglement.
-States satisfying such a law can be efficiently represented in terms of matrix product states (MPS), a one-dimensional family of TNs, as shown in Fig.~\ref{fig:A-schematic-illustration}~(c).
-Also, in quantum critical systems, an MPS description requires polynomial growth of the bond dimension but with a higher degree due the critical scaling of entanglement~\cite{Verstraete2006}.
-Multilayer TNs such as the multi-scale entanglement renormalization ansatz (MERA)~\cite{Vidal2008Class} or tree TN structures~\cite{shi2006classical}, shown in Fig.~\ref{fig:A-schematic-illustration}~(c) seem to be a more adequate description, since they have the same scaling in the entanglement entropy.
-This understanding also allows ones to rule out certain architectures: for instance, TNs are not the right choice for out-of-equilibrium systems which develop volume law correlations over long time~\cite{Schuch2008Entropy}.
+In contrast, quantum many-body physics offers a mature theoretical framework for understanding quantum data and identifying suitable representations.
+Tensor networks, supported by rigorous theory based on entanglement~\cite{Eisert2010Colloquium} and mutual information (MI)~\cite{Wolf2008Area}, provide an efficient representation for quantum data.
+Analogous to how neural networks capture the manifold of natural images and text, tensor networks efficiently represent low-energy states of quantum many-body systems~\cite{Cirac2021Matrix}.
+These states, while complex, occupy only a small corner of the exponentially large Hilbert space.
+Identifying this corner is essential for developing efficient numerical methods~\cite{Schollwock2011Densitymatrix}.

+Characterizing low-energy states through entanglement or MI scaling has been instrumental in identifying suitable variational quantum states.
+For example, in one-dimensional systems, it is rigorously proven that the scaling of entanglement between a subsystem and the rest of the system must align with that of the tensor network states used to represent it.
+Otherwise, tensor network approximations become computationally intractable~\cite{Schuch2008Entropy}.
+This can be explained in terms of the area law for entanglement: states satisfying an area law can be efficiently represented using matrix product states (MPS), a one-dimensional family of tensor networks (TNs), as depicted in Fig.~\ref{fig:A-schematic-illustration}(c).
+In contrast, for quantum critical systems, where the entanglement entropy scales logarithmically with the subsystem size, an MPS description requires a bond dimension that grows polynomially with the system size~\cite{Verstraete2006Matrix}.
+In such cases, multilayer TNs such as the multi-scale entanglement renormalization ansatz (MERA)~\cite{Vidal2008Class} or tree tensor network (TTN) structures~\cite{Shi2006Classical}, shown in Fig.~\ref{fig:A-schematic-illustration}(c), are more suitable since they also exhibit critical scaling of entanglement entropy.
+This understanding also allows one to rule out certain architectures: for instance, TNs are not the appropriate choice for out-of-equilibrium systems that develop volume law correlations over long times~\cite{Schuch2008Entropy}.